cult-of-coders/react-molecule/README.md

 ## API

 Work in progress.
-We aim to create a propper documentation.
+We aim to create a proper documentation.

 ## Support